-While the act of masturbation is not specifically mentioned in the Bible, its still a sin, because, it falls under the category of sexual lust, its often accompanied by pornographic materials (whether visual or mental imagery) and it fails the 8 basic tests of Godly purity (Matt.
+While the act of masturbation is not specifically mentioned in the Bible, it is still a sin, because, it falls under the category of sexual lust; it’s often accompanied by pornographic materials (whether visual or mental imagery) and it fails the 8 basic tests of Godly purity (Matt.
 5:28, Phil.
 4:8).

-“If a man dies without bearing offspring, his widow is to marry the deceased brother (her levir.
+“Levirate Law: (from Lat. levir, ‘brother in law’; the Hebr. term is yabam, ‘to perform the duty of a brother-in-law’).
+If a man dies without bearing offspring, his widow is to marry the deceased brother (her levir).
 A child born of that union is considered to be perpetuating the ‘name’ (lineage, honor, and inheritance) of the deceased (Deut.
 25:5-10).
 Such a practice is common in traditional societies, promoting social and economic stability.
 Refusal to fulfill this obligation results in public shame (Deut.
-25:9-10), because it indicates a greater concern for one’s personal welfare than the welfare of the extended family.” (edited by Bruce Metzger and Michael Coogan, The Oxford’s Companion to the Bible, 1993, 434)
+25:9-10), because it indicates a greater concern for one’s personal welfare than the welfare of the extended family” (eds.
+Bruce Metzger and Michael Coogan, The Oxford’s Companion to the Bible, Oxford Univ.
+Press, 1993, 434)

 “It refers to the levirate law of antiquity (the Latin levir means ‘a husband’s brother’) … Here and elsewhere (Deut.
 25:6; Ruth 4:10), it is for the preservation of the dead brother’s name and family.
 In addition, the law is one of inheritance so that the dead man’s property will remain in the extended family.
-Finally, it is for the protection of the widow so that she should not have to sell herself for debt or have to marry outside the clan.”
-(John Currid, Genesis, Evangelical Press, 2003, 2:209)
+Finally, it is for the protection of the widow so that she should not have to sell herself for debt or have to marry outside the clan” (John Currid, Genesis, Evangelical Press, 2003, 2:209)

 “Onan apparently does not want to father a son who will prevent him from receiving his deceased brother’s inheritance.”
 (Victor Hamilton, The Book of Genesis: Chapters 18-50, Eerdmans, 1995, 436)

 “Onan’s refusal is explained by his knowledge that the son will not be his (38:9).
 We need to recognize, then, that there is a birthright issue here.
 Er was the firstborn and entitled to the birthright.
 If he had no offspring, the birthright will transfer to Onan.
 If, however, Tamar bears a son that is considered Er’s, the birthright will pass to that son.
-We can therefore conclude that Onan is punished by death for preserving his inheritance rights by disposing of the competition.”
-(John Walton, Genesis, Zondervan, 2001, 668)
+We can therefore conclude that Onan is punished by death for preserving his inheritance rights by disposing of the competition” (John Walton, Genesis, Zondervan, 2001, 668).

-Obviously, Onan’s sin was more a wicked selfish motive to keep the inheritance, rather than to sexually please himself.
-If the sin of Onan is related to the selfish act of masturbation, it will have to be an extrapolated interpretation.
-It was the refusal of Judah to give Tamar another son due to the fear of losing two under God’s judgment that propelled her to disguise as a prostitute so as to conceive (Gen. 38:11-26).
+Onan’s sin was obviously a wicked selfish motive to keep the inheritance, rather than to sexually please himself.
+To relate Onan’s sin to the act of masturbation, will have to be an extrapolated interpretation.
+It was the refusal of Judah to give Tamar another son for marriage, due to his fear after losing two under God’s judgment that propelled Tamar to disguise as a prostitute so as to conceive for Judah (Gen. 38:11-26).